 Need to know Facilities can be found at Victoria Road, and there are pushchair-accessible paths through some of the woodlands.

 Stay here Cosy bell tents overlooking a wild meadow, complete with a crackling log burner, a basketful of logs and a proper double bed: Watkinsons Farm is more on the rustic end of the glamping scale, and that’s why we like it.
 Tents from £95 per night.

 Best for Playing hide-and-seek in the grassy dunes.

 In between the mouth of the River Bann and Portstewart are rolling dunes and pristine sands.
 And designated drivers rejoice: the two-mile stretch is one of the last places in Ireland where cars are still allowed to drive straight on to the beach.
 It may not be everyone’s cup of tea, but it’s incredibly popular with families who want to picnic on the shores.
 Afterwards, pack up and pack in to the 3hree Kings Coffee Company (30-minute walk) for a proper flat white, sourdough sandwiches and seriously good pancake stacks.

 Need to know The National Trust facilities are open 10am-5pm.

 Get there Closest train station is Castlerock, a 6-minute drive away.

-Stay here Rooms that are 50 shades of white, plumped Egyptian cotton linens, and an optional nutritional therapy service with Instagrammable chia smoothie bowls, Saltwater House wouldn’t look out of place on the beachfront of Santa Monica.
-A peek out the window of your tastefully designed abode will remind you that you’re not – with grand views over the Portstewart Strand and the Atlantic Ocean.
-Rooms from £130 per night.
+Stay here With its plumped Egyptian cotton linens and an optional nutritional therapy service (complete with Instagrammable chia smoothie bowls), Saltwater House wouldn’t look out of place on the beachfront of Santa Monica.
+A peek out the window of your tastefully designed abode will remind you that you’re in the UK, though – there are grand views over the Portstewart Strand and the Atlantic Ocean.
+Rooms from £300 for two nights.